Lachlan-Mayne/english-notes/Peter/Marketing.md

 	- Product differentiation within the one market, for example different electricity prices for domestic and business users
 - Can't give favourable treatment to one market for no reason
 - Example: UBER
-	- Uber uses route-based pricing, which charges custo
+	- Uber uses route-based pricing, which charges customers based on what it predicts they're willing to pay.
+An algorithm uses data and predicts the top price a user would be willing to pay
+	- One of the biggest p

 **Ethics:**